-- · Continue to protect the town's heritage appearance and modernise its infrastructure; - · Stimulate social and economic growth, while addressing the climate crisis and affirming which areas of the town should remain as open space; - · Strengthen community spirit, community health and community safety; - · Improve community life with particular regard for vulnerable, disadvantaged and disabled people; - · Improve the sustainability of the town's retail centre and economic zones; - · Attract public and private sector investment; - · Allocate/facilitate substantial new housing, reflecting Uppingham's role as a service centre which is now the second largest settlement in the county and ensuring that at least 30% of new dwellings are 'affordable', in accordance with RCC policy; - · Create new housing developments designed as 'clusters', incorporating green space and wildlife corridors; - · Enhance the visitor offer and attract the next generation of tourists.
+- Continue to protect the town's heritage appearance and modernise its infrastructure. - Stimulate social and economic growth, while addressing the climate crisis and affirming which areas of the town should remain as open space. - Strengthen community spirit, community health and community safety. - Improve community life with particular regard for vulnerable, disadvantaged and disabled people. - Improve the sustainability of the town's retail centre and economic zones. - Attract public and private sector investment. - Allocate/facilitate substantial new housing, reflecting Uppingham's role as a service centre which is now the second largest settlement in the county and ensuring that at least 30% of new dwellings are 'affordable' (on sites of more than 10 dwellings) in accordance with RCC policy. - Create new housing developments designed as 'clusters', incorporating green space and wildlife corridors. - Enhance the visitor offer and attract the next generation of tourists.

-3 Neighbourhood Area/Plan Boundary Map
+3. Neighbourhood Area

-3.1 The Neighbourhood Planning Area, as designated by Rutland County Council on 26th November 2012, for the existing Neighbourhood Plan is used for this refreshed plan.
-The area, as shown on the map overleaf, includes all of Uppingham Parish plus a small part of

-Ayston Parish on the northern edge of Uppingham adjacent and to the south of the A47.
-As was the case with the existing Neighbourhood Plan, Ayston has been involved in this review.
-There are, however, no residents or businesses located in the part of Ayston parish which is in the NP area.
+3.1 The Neighbourhood Planning Area, designated by Rutland County Council on 26th November 2012, for the existing Plan is used for this review.
+The area, as shown on the map, includes all of Uppingham Parish and a small part of Ayston Parish which is adjacent to/South of the A47.
+There are no houses or businesses in this area, but as with the existing Neighbourhood Plan, Ayston Parish has been consulted on this review.

-4 Status of the refreshed Neighbourhood Plan
+4. Status of the refreshed Neighbourhood Plan